Appendices

 3. If a Review Panel is convened, it will consist of the Training Director and two licensed supervisors.
 The Senior Director will designate a Chair of the Review Panel.
 All material relevant to the appeal will be submitted to the Chair of the Panel and the Panel will arrive at a consensus based on the information provided.
 If the appeal involves the Senior Director, the responsibility to appoint a Review Panel will be delegated to the Training Director.

-4. In the event that an intern files a formal written appeal to disagree with a decision that has already been made by the Review Panel and supported by the Senior Director, then that appeal is reviewed by the Senior Director in consultation with all CAPS licensed staff.
+4. In the event an intern files a formal written appeal to disagree with a decision that has already been made by the Review Panel and supported by the Senior Director, then that appeal is reviewed by the Senior Director in consultation with all CAPS licensed staff.
 The Senior Director will determine if a new Review Panel should be formed to re-examine the case, or if the decision of the original Review Panel will be upheld.

 II.
 GRIEVANCE PROCEDURES

-Grievance procedures have been developed in the event an intern encounters difficulties or problems that are not evaluation related (e.g. poor supervision, unavailability of supervisor(s), workload issues, personality clashes, other staff conflicts) during the training program.
+Grievance procedures have been developed in the event a intern encounters difficulties or problems that are not evaluation related (e.g. poor supervision, unavailability of supervisor(s), workload issues, personality clashes, other staff conflicts) during the training program.
 During the orientation period, interns will receive, in writing, CAPS’ guidelines related to grievance procedures.
 The Training Director will discuss these guidelines in both group and individual settings.

 A. Overview of Grievance Guidelines